 At what point are pupils put into ability-based sets and for which subjects?

-In Year 7 pupils are placed in ability sets from the outset in Maths.
-English, Science, and MFL are not set on ability but according to the child’s Verbal Reasoning score achieved in their Entrance Examination.
-These groups are monitored regularly and, if necessary, there is usually flexibility for the child to be moved to different groups depending on how well they progress in the subject.
+Pupils are set by ability in Languages according to their Verbal Reasoning score achieved in their Entrance Assessment from the beginning of Year 7 and by November of Year 7 for Maths based on their in-class performance.
+In Year 8 pupils are put into ability sets in Science and English but remain in form groups for these subjects in Year 7.
+These groups are monitored regularly and, if necessary, there is usually flexibility for the pupil to be moved to different groups depending on how well they progress in the subject.

 What languages are offered?

 French, Spanish and Latin are offered.
 There is an Ancient Greek club.
 We can support speakers of other languages by giving them the opportunity to sit GCSE exams in their chosen language and we have previously supported Cantonese, Mandarin, Russian, Italian, German and Greek GCSE entries.